VC

 Data / ML Infrastructure Engineer

-Training pipelines, data flywheels, feature stores, and ML ops are critical bottlenecks.
-Engineers who can build and scale data infrastructure for model training are getting competitive offers at every stage.
+Training pipelines, inference optimization, data flywheels, and ML ops are critical bottlenecks at every AI company.
+Engineers who can build and scale infrastructure for model training and deployment are getting competitive offers from startups and big tech alike.
+Average TC: $250K-$400K.

 Defense Tech Software Engineer

 Anduril, Palantir, Shield AI, and dozens of startups are hiring aggressively.
-Software engineers comfortable with government contracts, security clearances, and embedded systems are seeing 15–25% premiums vs. consumer tech.
+The defense tech hiring boom is one of the defining trends of 2025-2026.
+Software engineers comfortable with government contracts, security clearances, and embedded systems see 20-30% premiums vs. commercial tech.
+Total DoD tech spending is at all-time highs.

 Tech Hiring — Common Questions